National Coast Guard Museum

 The Japanese American Museum of Oregon tells the story of Portland’s Japanese American community from the creation of bustling Japantown, to the wrenching dissolution of the community during WW2, to the legacy that incarceration has left on the community.
 APA designed immersive exhibits that explore the issues, emotions, and personal stories of each era.

-Battle Born Hall at the <br />Nevada State Capitol
+Battle Born Hall at the Nevada State Capitol

-After Nevada’s 150th birthday celebrations, Nevada Culture was ready to renovate Battle Born Hall in the State Capitol.
-APA is now working alongside stakeholders to renew the Hall.
-The design of four free-standing exhibit stations do more than respect the monumental nature of the Hall.
-They also take into consideration universal accessibility and form the […]
+APA designed new exhibits for the Nevada State Capitol to highlight the state’s pioneering spirit.
+The design of four free-standing exhibit stations do more than respect the monumental nature of the Battle Born Hall.
+They also take into consideration universal accessibility, and form the shape of the State of Nevada.
+At each station, visitors get […]

 Wanuskewin Heritage Park